Rush Brevard Wood

 - Caught in a snapshot: Claudia Bay Wood, Isabel Haynie LeNorman, Mary Louise Easley, and Gertrude Wood.

 - Gertrude was Rush and Claudia's youngest child.

 - Rush Brevard Wood died on 25 April 1939 at age 57 in Richards, Grimes County, Texas, .
 His death was officially witnessed by Claude Irvin Wood.

 - His wife Claudia Gertrude Bay became a widow at his death.

-- He was buried at Fairview Cemetery in Grimes County, Texas, near Richards.
+- He was interred at Fairview Cemetery, Grimes County, Texas, near Richards.

 - The following appeared on 26 April 1939 in The Eagle: Funeral services were held at Richards Wednesday afternoon for Rush Wood, well known Grimes county citizen, who died Tuesday, and were attended by a large number of relatives and friends.
 He was a scion of a pioneer Grimes county family, which has been active in the affairs of the county since before the Civil war.